lukpueh/tuf-community-repos/theupdateframework/community/GOVERNANCE.md

 be delegated to a person or group selected by the committee:

 * Reviewing and deciding on new subprojects to add to The Update Framework
+* Granting affiliate subproject status to an external project
 * Arbitrating inter-subproject disagreements
 * Selecting the Code of Conduct Committee and ratifying CoC judgements
 * Removing subprojects which have become inactive